felipeaguiarlps/Race_Balls_Game/README.md

-# package_name
+# bouncing_square

 Description.
-The package package_name is used to:
+The package boucing_square is used to:
-	-
+	- Create a map randomly
-	-
+	- Create a square race

 ## Installation